biologyguy/BuddySuite/README.md

 [SeqBuddy](https://github.com/biologyguy/BuddySuite/wiki/SeqBuddy) and
- [AlignBuddy](https://github.com/biologyguy/BuddySuite/wiki/AlignBuddy) are the most mature BuddySuite tools, although [PhyloBuddy](https://github.com/biologyguy/BuddySuite/wiki/PhyloBuddy) is also functional with a limited number of tools.
+ [AlignBuddy](https://github.com/biologyguy/BuddySuite/wiki/AlignBuddy) are the most mature BuddySuite tools, although [PhyloBuddy](https://github.com/biologyguy/BuddySuite/wiki/PhyloBuddy) is also functional with a limited number of commands.
 [DatabaseBuddy](https://github.com/biologyguy/BuddySuite/wiki/DatabaseBuddy) is under active development and should be available soon.

 Being pure Python, the BuddySuite should be cross platform.
 Development and testing have been done on Linux and Mac OS X, however, so it is unclear if the Suite will work within Windows.

 ## Dependencies
-The BuddySuite is written in Python3 and is not backwards compatible with Python2.
+This project has been written in Python3 and is not backwards compatible with Python2.
 If Python3 is not currently installed on your system, we highly recommend using the free [Anaconda manager](http://continuum.io/downloads#py34) from Continuum Analytics.
 Alternatively, the software can be downloaded directly from the [Python Software Foundation](https://www.python.org/downloads/).